Last Updated on 17 January 2026 by Cycloscope

 Even here I would end up finishing tomorrow if I made you a list, here is a video that illustrates how I was dressed.

-Obviously, everything I had with me was essential for the success of the trip but my survival depended on some instruments in particular.
-The stove is undoubtedly the most important thing not to die, it is the only source of heat, and thanks to it you can drink and eat, I had four with me, to avoid any unexpected trouble.
+Obviously, everything I had with me was essential for the success of the trip, but my survival depended on some instruments in particular.
+The stove is undoubtedly the most important thing not to die; it is the only source of heat, and thanks to it, you can drink and eat.
+I had four with me to avoid any unexpected trouble.

 Worst moment and best moment of this last trip?

-When I broke the stove desperation attacked me but then I managed to put everything in order and to learn day after day how to survive those extreme temperatures and above all not to make fatal mistakes.
-The best moment, as I said before, I can not and I do not want to identify, it was a journey as wonderful as it was difficult and every moment of absolute happiness was the son of many difficult situations.
+The best moment, as I said before, I cannot identify, and I do not want to identify it.
+It was a journey as incredible as it was difficult, and every moment of absolute happiness was the son of many difficult situations.

 What was your budget for this trip?
 How did you finance it?

-The continued escape from the Chinese authorities, like the cat with the mouse, made this journey very difficult on one side but really worthy of an epic adventure that has bound me inextricably to this way of traveling, bypassing regimes and boundaries only for the pure will to go and see what’s beyond that curve.
+The continued escape from the Chinese authorities, like the cat with the mouse, made this journey very difficult on one side, but really worthy of an epic adventure that has bound me inextricably to this way of traveling, bypassing regimes and boundaries only for the pure will to go and see what’s beyond that curve.

 Would you do it again?